SirMore/Data-Visualizaation/Final_Project/README.md

-From the visualisation of the ethnicity, we observed that Hispanics dominated the entire survey.
-But to better understand distribution for the different races with regard to USDA index and federal aids, we performed individual separate visualisations for the distinct ethnicities.

-From the visualisation of the ethnicity, we observed that Hispanics dominated the entire survey.
-But to better understand distribution for the different races with regard to USDA index and federal aids, we performed individual separate visualisations for the distinct ethnicities.
+From the visualisation (below) of the ethnicity (**upper-left plot**), we observed that Hispanics dominated the entire survey.
+But to better understand distribution for the different races with regard to USDA index and federal aids, we performed individual separate visualisations for the distinct ethnicities (See below).

 <p float="left">
   <img src="https://github.com/SirMore/Data-Visualization/blob/main/Final_Project/Figures/hispanic1.png" width="500" title = "good" />